 The Orchill is a medium sized, minimalist bifold which puts much emphasis on its slim nature.
 It’s unique in its note storage capability as it hosts an inbuilt money clip.
 This metal clasp runs down the spine of the wallet encapsulated in leather.
 Along with this, the wallet has storage capabilities for up to 6 credit or debit cards.
 The real issue I found was not with its storage quantity but with its execution.
 As the card slots are in rows, each one above another, I found that that if you fill the wallet the bottom card obstructs your access of the other two.
 A absolutely terrible oversight in design and execution.

-I’d rate the Orchill as a competent and functional wallet.
-Its note storage clip works well, with a maximum capacity of up to 10 cards.
-It’s ashamed it doesn’t have any quick access slots like both the 32&8 and Andar but its smaller size more than makes up for this.
-In practice, the wallet works well.
+On the plus side theArmada’s note storage clip works well and stores money very easily with a strong clasp.
+It’s ashamed it doesn’t have any quick access slots like both the 32&8 and Andar but its smaller size (compared to the other two) probably account for this.